chrisco/playbook/index.md

 At the end of the day, the PPP document will be edited to be publicly visible to anyone with the link, and then dropped into Basecamp.
 This way, even someone on the client’s team who isn’t directly involved in the day-to-day decisions, can be kept updated and informed.

 We also have regular internal standups within the team&mdash;clients are welcome to join.
-There should be at least 1 call every day between 1 or more member of our team, and the product owner, to make sure the project runs smoothly.
+There should be at least 1 call every day between 1 or more members of our team, and the product owner, to make sure the project runs smoothly.

 Most of the day-to-day project communication will happen on the project’s Slack room.
 Project team members will *CHICO* (check-in and check-out) to let everyone on the project know their daily timings, including when they’ll be back online the next day.

 ## Bootstrapping

 A large number of our projects involve *rapid prototyping*&mdash;here, we quickly scaffold out a product in HTML, CSS and Javascript.
-Our [Riggings repository](https://github.com/wearehanno/riggings), which you can see on GitHub, is usually the real-world starting-point for this.
+Our [Riggings repository](https://github.com/wearehanno/riggings), which you can see on GitHub, is usually the real-world starting-point for this if we're building a web app or product.

-Our process isn’t necessarily a rigid one, but it typically goes something like this, on a UX and prototyping focused project:
+Our process isn’t necessarily a rigid one, but it typically goes something like this, on a UX and prototyping focused project for a web-based app.
+Mobile is a little different, but this should give you a good idea of how things usually go down:

 1. Complete the Day 1 kickoff: identify and prioritise user stories and agree a workable scope for the project, or the sprint at hand.
 Make sure the client is clear on the focus here: to work towards a MVP as soon as possible, to allow us to solve the tricky problems sooner.
 We get more fine-grained, later on.
 2. Discuss and delve deeper into requirements if necessary, where these are complex and require more research.